-Child Custody Move-Away Cases in California
+Child Custody Move-Away Cases In San Diego County, California

 Commonly referred to as a “move-away request,” a motion to allow the change of residence of minor children to a new county or state is one of the most vigorously litigated issues in California family law.
 Unless there is an agreement between the parties to the contrary, if one parent wishes to change the residence of the children, they must request a family court to allow the move.